mrkcee/asahi-opensuse/README.md

 - openSUSE maintainers - basis of some specs
 - SUSE - for openSUSE
 - Asahi Linux team and contributors - for creating Asahi Linux and other modules
+- Folks who have provided their feedback and constructive comments